Koverse/documentation/docs/source/snippets/addingdata2.rst

 This will display a section at the top of the right hand section where you can enter in a comma-separated list of fields that you wish to import.
 Any other fields will not be imported.

-Click 'Apply' and the records preview will change to reflect our new settings.
+Click 'Save' and the records preview will change to reflect our new settings.

 Once you are satisfied with the view of the records, click Next to go to step 3.